Alcohol tolerances influence the risk of alcoholism.

 After several sessions of drinking in the same environment, alcohol tolerance builds.
 If you go to the same place each time, you could develop an environmental tolerance that increases drinking.

 When drinkers engage in tasks under the influence, they develop learned alcohol tolerance.
 Repeated drinking and driving, for example, can increase alcohol consumption.

 Regardless of the environment, sessions, or tasks—drinking large quantities itself increases alcohol tolerance.
 This tolerance makes more alcohol needed to achieve effects despite other factors.

 Metabolic Alcohol Tolerance

 If your body naturally and rapidly eliminates alcohol, you could have metabolic tolerance.
-Some medications and other drugs change how alcohol processes.
+Some medications and other drugs such as alcohol and zoloft change how alcohol processes.
 Metabolic tolerance can also be a sign of high alcoholism.

 Despite genetics, many liver enzymes activate with chronic consumption (speeding recovery from impairments).
 As such, metabolic tolerance can be the effect of dependency rather than chemistry.

 Studies suggest tolerance to alcohol develops genetically.
 After a few drinking sessions, the predisposed need more alcohol for effect, making dependency a sharper risk.